Helpful How-To: Teaching Kids About Money

 It should come as no surprise that a great way to learn is by doing.
 For this reason, allowing your kids to participate in the decision-making process and following through with an action can be beneficial.

-Establish a budget and have kids help with creating shopping lists, clipping coupons, and looking for deals.
+Establish a budget and have your kids help with creating shopping lists, clipping coupons, and looking for deals.
 You can do this while shopping for groceries, clothing, or the like.

 Make A Trip To The Credit Union